-Field Name Action/Definition Code Direction Identifier Enable Select the check box to enable.
-If enabled, it allows you to define the forward and reverse strings indicating the scanning direction with respect to the code direction.
-Forward Direction String Click to activate the Text Entry Tool and create a Forward Direction String in the text field provided.
-A Forward Direction String can be included in the output message to indicate that the current code has been scanned in the forward direction (scanning from left to right).
-This string ("+" is the default value) can be customized by the user including up to 32 characters.
-Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.
-Reverse Direction String Click to activate the Text Entry Tool and create a Reverse Direction String in the text field provided.
+Field Name Action/Definition Reverse Direction String (max.
+32 chars) Click \checkmark to activate the Text Entry Tool and create a Reverse Direction String in the text field provided.
 A Reverse Direction String can be included in the output message to indicate that the current code has been scanned in the reverse direction (scanning from right to left).
 The string ("-" is the default value) can be customized by the user including up to 32 characters.
 Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.
-Unknown Direction String Click to activate the Text Entry Tool and create an Unknown Direction String in the text field.
+Unknown Direction String Click \checkmark to activate the Text Entry Tool and create an Unknown Direction String in the text field.
 An Unknown Direction String can be included in the output message when it is not possible to determine the scanning direction of a code.
 The string ("?" is the default value) can be customized by the user including up to 32 characters.
 Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.
 Code Field Length Setting Select Variable or Fixed from the drop-down list.
 If Variable is chosen, all possible code field lengths (in number of characters/digits) allowed for the code selected are accepted.
 If Fixed is chosen, only the length defined by the Code Field Length parameter is accepted.
 Code Field Length This parameter is only available when Fixed is selected as the Code Field Length Setting .
 Enter length of the code field to be transmitted (in number of characters/digits) in the field provided.
 Data Justification This parameter is only available when Fixed is selected as the Code Field Length Setting .
 Select Left or Right from the drop-down list to define the position of the Fill Character within the code.
+Fill Character This parameter is only available when Fixed is selected as the Code Field Length Setting.
+Click \checkmark to activate the Text Entry Tool and create a Fill Character(s) .
+The Fill Character is inserted into each character position of a code field that has more characters (as defined in the Code Field Length) than exist in the barcode read.
+Use characters from NUL (00H) to ~ (7EH).
+Example: For barcode "12345" with Fill Character "-" (2DH) and Code Field Length of 10 characters, the result of the different alignment will be: Left aligned = <12345>Right aligned =<12345> Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.